All Episodes

 So what do we do?

-We have to build a political consensus, and that requires people giving up a little bit of their own turf in order to create this common ground.
+And that requires people giving up a little bit of their own turf in order to create this common ground.

 The same with energy.

-You know, we can't keep talking about our dependence on foreign oil and the need to deal with global warming and the challenge that it poses to our climate and to God's creation, and just let business as usual go on.
+You know, we can't keep talking about our dependence on foreign oil and the need to deal with global warming and the challenge that it poses to our climate and to God's creation and just let business as usual go on.

 That means something has to be taken away from some people.